5 Event Marketing Examples We’re Still Talking About

 While not all events hit the mark, many are doing much more than resonating with consumers and creating buzz.
-They’re elevating the brand-consumer relationship in a powerful way.
+The best marketing conferences never fail to strengthen and elevate brand-consumer relationships in a powerful way.
 Want some inspiration?
 Here are 5 event marketing examples that demonstrate the ultimate capability of an in-person event.

 Facebook IQ Live – Strategic

 On a quest to offer the most important insights on consumer behavior and thereby position themselves as a valuable partner and resource for marketing agencies, Facebook hit the road with its Facebook IQ Live tour, making stops across New York City and Chicago.
 Targeting mid-level agency staffers – the people Facebook believes will likely pioneer the marketing of tomorrow – the company used real-life simulations to explain their consumer behavior insights.

 Instead of just offering speakers and discussions, Facebook created a fun, engaging event experience.
 The roadshow concept also makes the campaign more exciting.
 As Ben Hindman, CEO of Splash says, roadshows are, “one of the greatest ways to build trust and intimacy with enthusiastic fans and to target your next great customers.”

 Facebook’s IQ Live events were used to construct a bridge between the company and marketing agencies.
 Facebook implemented this shift to change the impression that many organizations and small business owners had formed – namely that it was difficult to work with the social media giant.
 You may have come across this yourself when using Facebook.
 There’s always something new going on, making it a challenge to leverage it properly as a digital marketing channel.